MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/supply-risk-assessment-workspace.md

 ## Next steps

 Explore how the purchase order fulfillment history from the perspective of products or vendors can be used to calculate future risk for your supply.

-> [!NOTE]
-> The combined performance-risk reports filter the performance reports to items that are also planned. <!-- KFM: I don't understand this.
-Please clarify.  -->
+See [Power BI reports for risks analysis and performance ranking](supply-risk-assessment-reports.md).